-Drop Policy
+Drop Policy:

 If you withdraw from the course for any reason, you must follow University procedures.
 It is your responsibility to execute these procedures correctly and within the deadlines.
 Instructors are unable to drop students.
 The Math Department Office can help with the withdrawal process.
 We strongly recommend that you drop the course if you are significantly behind in completing the required assignments.
 Students may drop or swap (adding and dropping a class concurrently) classes through self-service in MyMav from the beginning of the registration period through the late registration period.
 After the late registration period, students must see their academic advisor to drop a class or withdraw.
 Undeclared students must see an advisor in the University Advising Center.
-For undergraduates, the last drop date will occur at a point two-thirds of the way through the semester.
-(For the exact date, refer to the academic calendar of the appropriate specific semester, at www.uta.edu/uta/acadcal.
-Undergraduate students who drop on or before the last drop date will receive an automatic grade of "W" regardless of whether they have completed assignments or not.
+Drops can continue through a point two-thirds of the way through the term or session.
 It is the student's responsibility to officially withdraw if they do not plan to attend after registering.
 Students will not be automatically dropped for non-attendance.
 Repayment of certain types of financial aid administered through the University may be required as the result of dropping classes or withdrawing.
 For more information, contact the Office of Financial Aid and Scholarships (http://wweb.uta.edu/aao/fao).

-Accommodations and Americans with Disabilities Act
+Accommodations and Americans with Disabilities Act: